temporalio/documentation/docs-src/python/how-to-mock-activities-in-python.md

 from temporalio.client import Client from temporalio.worker import Worker

-# Import your Activity definition and real implementation
+# Import your Activity Definition and real implementation
 from hello.hello_activity import (
     ComposeGreetingInput,
     GreetingWorkflow,